I Who Have Never Known Men

 Loneliness

-Strangely enough, this book was top voted Horror or Heaven sci-fi group read for December 2024, which is why I picked it up.
+This book was top voted the Horror or Heaven sci-fi group read for December 2024, which is why I picked it up.

-This is classic dystopia and if that’s your thing, a massive recommendation from me!
+It's classic dystopia and a massive recommendation from me!

 Author, Jacqueline Harpman, comes from Jewish descendants who were subject to Nazi oppression, so that might explain the destitute outlook of this book?

-About a group of women held prisoner, living in a single cell, from which they are never permitted to leave.
-It's a microscopic concentration camp in which they are observed and controlled 24 x 7.
+It's about a group of women who are held prisoner and live in a single cell from which they are never permitted to leave.
+A macroscopic concentration camp if you like in which they are observed and controlled 24x7.

-There is no contact with the outside world and as a consequence, have no future or physical contact with anyone else.
+There is no contact with the outside world and as a consequence there is no future or physical contact with anyone else.

 The main character, as a child growing into a woman, has never met a man and only sees them as mute prison guards through prison bars.
 This heightens her separation.

-Although this may seem like a deep and depressing account of feminism, it doesn't hold any grudges or anything against men.
-This is a fictitious account of life as a permanent prisoner and the forced limitations of that.
+Although it may seem like a deep and depressing account of feminism, it doesn't hold any grudges or go on a crusade, but a fictitious account of life as a permanent prisoner and the forced limitations brought about because of it.

-A dystopian novel because of the lack of hope or any potential for life-quality improvement.
+Most of all, it's fantastically bleak and dystopian because of the lack of hope or any potential for life improvement.

 Classified as sci-fi, there are undercurrents of horror as well.